openebs-archive/openebs-docs/docs/configuresc.md

       openebs.io/target-affinity: fio-cstor
 ```

-**Note**: *This feature works only for cases where there is a 1-1 mapping between a application and PVC.
-It's not recommended for STS where PVC is specified as a template.*
+**Note**: This feature works only for cases where there is a 1-1 mapping between a application and PVC.

 <h3><a class="anchor" aria-hidden="true" id="Target-Namespace"></a>Target Namespace</h3>